I think you’ll agree with me when I say:

 That’s why breeders put “spawning mops” in their tanks.
 Usually these are made of yarn and the eggs stick to them instead.

-If fertilized, you can see tiny black specks after the first day or so.
+If you want to tell if the eggs are fertilized, you can look for tiny black specks in the eggs after the first day or so.

 Those are the eyes of the tiny fry developing inside 🙂